Fibaro Home Center 2 vs 3 comparison

 Remote and mobile access

 Use your smartphone, tablet or computer to control your smart home, no matter whether you are!
-Use the Fibaro Widgets to create shortcut buttons on Android and iOS devices to allow you quick access to often-used scenes.
+Use the Fibaro Widgets to create shortcut buttons on Android and iOS devices, allowing you quick access to often-used scenes.
 You can even control scenes using Android Wear to sync the system to your Android smartwatch.

 Voice Assistants